The U.S. National Committee

 (USNC) of the International Electrotechnical Commission

-(IEC) is currently seeking nominations for participants in the first ever Young Professionals 2010 Workshop, to be held in conjunction with the 75th IEC General Meeting in Melbourne, Australia, on October 24-28, 2011, the workshop will bring together professionals from around the world who are at the start of their careers in electrotechnical standardization and conformance.
+(IEC) is currently seeking nominations for participants in the first ever Young Professionals 2010 Workshop, to be held in conjunction with the IEC 2010 General Meeting in Seattle.
+The workshop will bring together professionals from around the world who are at the start of their careers in electrotechnical standardization and conformance.

 , the IEC Young Professionals Workshop will be attended by engineers and managers selected by IEC National Committees.
-Participants will attend a dedicated workshop alongside recipients from other nations where they will learn more about the IEC, standardization strategies, and conformity assessment.
-They will also have the opportunity to attend the technical meetings where standards are developed, will have an opportunity to observe a meeting of the IEC Standardization Management Board, the guidance of a mentor, a visit to local industry, and much more.
+Participants will attend a dedicated workshop alongside recipients from other nations, where they will learn more about the IEC, standardization strategies, and conformity assessment.
+They will also receive an invitation to attend the technical meetings where standards are developed, will have an opportunity to observe a meeting of the IEC Standardization Management Board, the guidance of a mentor, a visit to local industry, and much more.
 Recipients will be financially supported for their travel and up to three nights of accommodation.